mariolambrette/AnimalTrackR/README.md

 save_annotations(csv = "path/to/csv/file")
 ```

-This will convert the csv file of annotations into the YOLO format and
+This will convert the csv file of annotations into the [YOLO
+format](https://docs.ultralytics.com/datasets/detect/) and save them
-save them into the ‘/YOLO’ directory in your project folder.
-Images will
+into the ‘/YOLO’ directory in your project folder.
+Images will be
-be randomly split into training, testing and validation sets with
+randomly split into training, testing and validation sets with 60%, 20%,
-standard 60%, 20%, 20% weighting.
-The function will also remove images
+20% weighting.
+The function will also remove images that have been
-that have been annotated from the ‘/ToAnnotate’ directory.
-This means
+annotated from the ‘/ToAnnotate’ directory.
+This means that in your next
-that in your next annotation session you can load the whole folder onto
+annotation session you can load the folder onto MakeSense as described
-Make Sense without a risk of duplicate annotations.
+above without a risk of duplicate annotations.

 **NOTE:** We are working on building an annotation tool within the
 AnimalTrackR package that will make this process significantly easier,